The Black Velvet Band

-"The Black Velvet Band" (Roud number 2146) is a traditional folk song collected from singers in Ireland, Australia, England, Canada and the United States describing how a young man is tricked and then sentenced to transportation to Australia, a common punishment in the British Empire during the 19th century.
+"The Black Velvet Band" (Roud number 2146) is a traditional folk song collected from singers in Ireland describing how a young man is tricked and then sentenced to transportation to Australia, a common punishment in the British Empire during the 19th century.
 Versions were also published on broadsides.

-The Dubliners released a popular version of the song in 1967 based on a version sung by the traditional English singer Harry Cox.
+In Europe, The Dubliners released a popular version of the song in 1967 based on a version sung by the traditional English singer Harry Cox.
+In the US, also in 1967 The Irish Rovers released Black Velvet Band sung by the band's co-founder George Millar.
+The Rovers single was a multi-million seller at the time and in 2013 reached the Billboard top 20 World Digital Sales charts.